Pacman Frog Care

 Pacman frogs have become a common pet in the reptile/amphibian community.
 There are several different "morphs" of pacman frogs, such as the green, albino, strawberry, and brown variants of the pacman.

 They have a voracious appetite and get quite large.
 Due to their exceptional size, their popularity has increased.
 Pacman frogs can get up to 6.5" in circumference, and females are typically larger than males.

 Ideal temperatures for daytime should be in the range of 74 degrees Fahrenheit to 82 degrees Fahrenheit.

-If a Pacman frog is burrowing itself in the substrate relatively deep, it may be trying to avoid the heat or the cold.
+If a pacman frog is burrowing itself relatively deep in the substrate, it may be trying to avoid the heat or the cold.
 You will have to adjust your temperatures until your frog is comfortable.
-Most often frogs tend to like temperatures between 76 degrees Fahrenheit and 80 degrees Fahrenheit.
+Most often, frogs tend to like temperatures between 76 and 80 degrees Fahrenheit.
 A UTH (under tank heater) may be used for heat on one end of the enclosure.

 Night temperatures should be no lower than 73 degrees Fahrenheit.
 If you notice your frog burrowing deep, sleeping for long periods of time, or starting to have skin that looks dry and shell-like, your frog is going into estivation (like hibernation), and you should adjust your temperature and humidity to stop this.
 Humidity should be kept between 60% and 80%.